Transient tachypnea of the newborn

 Transient tachypnea of the newborn, also known as retained fetal fluid or wet lung disease, presents in the neonate as tachypnea for the first few hours of life, lasting up to one day.
 The tachypnea usually resolves within 48 hours.

-Transient tachypnea is one of the commonest causes of neonatal respiratory distress, particularly in term or near term newborns.
+Transient tachypnea is one of the most common causes of neonatal respiratory distress, particularly in term or near term newborns.
 It is estimated to affect 1-2% of all neonates with an equal gender predilection.
 Risk factors include cesarean section delivery, maternal diabetes and maternal asthma.

 Infants present in respiratory distress, classically with grunting and nasal flaring, within the first six hours of life.
 There can be mild cyanosis.

 - interstitial edema - predominantly perihilar